 The FRAC Committee is a Board Committee and oversees all financial, risk, audit and compliance aspects of NeuRA.
 This committee is a joint committee, providing oversight of the activities of the Company, Neuroscience Research Australia, its NeuRA Division and the Mindgardens Neuroscience Network and its subsidiaries, Neuroscience Research Australia Foundation and the Schizophrenia Research Institute.
-The trustees directors of the FRAC committee during the period were: S Blackman, C Barton and P Schofield.
+Directors who were members of the FRAC committee during the period were: S Blackman, C Barton and P Schofield.